 And you’re working with Gretsch on a signature White Falcon?

 Yes!
-They forensically analyzed my guitar – the ’70s Falcon I used on “She Sells Sanctuary,” with all its battle scars and whatnot, and we’re going to make something based on it.
+They forensically analyzed my guitar – the ’70s Falcon I used on “She Sells Sanctuary,” with all its battle scars, and we’re going to make something based on it.
 Most of the Falcons they do at Gretsch are from ’50s or ’60s designs, and the ’70s ones are very different – they have a different construction – smaller f holes, different headstock.
-It’s a lot of detail stuff, minutiae… like a zero fret.
+It’s a lot of detail stuff, minutiae, like a zero fret.
 But we’ve got some great allies at Gretsch – Joe, Michael, a bunch of friends who have greenlighted it.
-So that’s ongoing.

 What’s your favorite pick?